 Ensure patient is on maximum tolerated drug therapy (Sections 2 – 5 above).
 If already achieved and symptoms persist or patients have increased NYHA class then contact HF nurses for advice about onward referral to cardiologist and/or palliation.
 Some patients may be persistently symptomatic but stable and may not require further HF team involvement, seek advice if unsure.
-If NYHA IV ensure HF nurses are involved and patient is on Gold Standards Framework/Palliative Care register.
+If NYHA, IV ensure HF nurses are involved and patient is on Gold Standards Framework/Palliative Care register.

 Fluid status: See section 5 above